 NOTE: Not all Android versions and devices are supported, please contact our Support for details.

-To get started, display the Passware Kit Start Page and click Mobile Forensics.
+To get started, display the Passware Kit Start Page and click Mobile & Cloud Forensics.
 This displays the following window:

 Recovering Apple iTunes and Android Backup Passwords